Beth Mead: 2015–16: The youngest WSL Golden Boot winner

 Besides the WSL Golden Boot, Mead was named WSL Player's Player of the Year, PFA Young Player of the Year, England Young Player of the Year, inaugural North East Football Writers' Association (FWA) Ladies Player of the Year, Sunderland Player of the Year, Sunderland Supporters' Player of the Year, SportsByte Sports Person of the Year, and Top Female Achiever at Scarborough and District Sports Awards; was nominated for PFA Players' Player of the Year; and was selected in the PFA Team of the Year.

-Having scored 77 goals in 78 games, Mead is regarded as one of the best players ever played for Sunderland.
+Mead is regarded as one of the best players ever played for Sunderland.
 Roker Report said: "The impact of Whitby lass Beth Mead on Sunderland Ladies in the mid-2010s was breathtaking.
 In five seasons from when, at the age of 16 in 2011, she broke into the side, she took first the Premier League North, then WSL 2 and finally the WSL 1 by storm, scoring 77 goals in 78 games as we rocketed up the pyramid, almost reaching the summit.
 Long standing fans of the Lasses had never quite seen anything like it, she was almost unplayable at times and her performances pushed Sunderland to the heights of a fourth place WSL 1 finish in 2015/16."
 Mead was named Sunderland Forward of the Decade and was selected in Sunderland Team of the Decade in 2019.

 Arsenal, 2017–present

 2017–18: Second England Young Player of the Year Award

 On 24 January 2017, it was announced that Arsenal had signed Mead on an undisclosed-length full-time deal.
 She had resisted several offers from Arsenal since 2015 to finish her university degree in Sports Development.
-This inspired Mead and her alma mater Teesside University to launch Beth Mead Scholarship in February 2022 to support dual career students who have the potential to reach professional, national or international level within women’s football.
 At Arsenal, summer 2017 signing Vivianne Miedema soon occupied the centre-forward berth, so Mead had to play as a winger instead: "I'd played No. 9 all my career until I came to Arsenal.
-I was a bit annoyed that I wasn’t playing No. 9, because I thought that was my best position.
+I was a bit annoyed that I wasn't playing No. 9, because I thought that was my best position.
 But now I really enjoy playing on the wing.
 I can get involved, run at people, bring other people into play."

 Arsenal won the 2017–18 FA Women's League Cup with Mead scoring in the knockout rounds against her former club Sunderland in the quarter-final and against Reading in the semi-final.
 Mead finished the 2017–18 season as Arsenal's top goalscorer in the league with eight goals.
-In 2018, Mead was named England Young Player of the Year for the second time, Football Supporters' Association (FSA) Player of the Year, and Arsenal Women Supporters Club Player of the Season; and selected in the PFA Team of the Year.
+In 2018, Mead was named England Young Player of the Year for the second time, Football Supporters' Association (FSA) Player of the Year, and selected in the PFA Team of the Year.